Improved engine efficiency boosts fuel economy, increases horsepower and is

 I retired from racing, sold my businesses and sailed to Hawaii.
 I put a system on our car while living there and one on a customer’s car who was a drag racer.
 His performances improved and others wanted to know what he was doing.
 He didn’t tell them and neither did I. During the Hawaii years, I got divorced and remarried, sold the auto body parts business I had started, my new wife sold her organic farm and we sailed back to the Pacific Northwest.

 I was building our house and we drove the pickup for a few months before I had time to put the Mileageman1 system on it and were getting the same as the EPA rating.
 A thousand or so miles after installing the MM1 system our city and country average mileage was 28-29 and on long trips we were getting in the low to mid-thirties.
 And, we had a significant power increase that allowed us to cruise over some mountain passes in 5th gear that we had had to use 4th and, at times when hauling a load, even 3rd gear.
-The Nissan is a 1984 and has only a very basic, early computer and I was able to manually advance the ignition timing 12 degrees from factory spec’s.
+The Nissan is a 1984 and has only very basic, early computer analytics and I was able to manually advance the ignition timing 12 degrees from factory spec’s.
 I cover how to manually advance timing on older cars in the MM1 PDF.
 On OBD2 computer cars, the computer does all the work for you from fuel monitoring to timing adjustments and makes it a lot simpler and easier.
 How to speed up the computer changes are covered in the PDF.

-We still have the Nissan, we have 326,456.8 miles on the truck and it still runs great and gets fantastic mileage.
+Fast forward again to the present.
+We still have the Nissan, I just went out and looked at the odometer and we have 326,456.8 miles on the truck and it still runs great and gets fantastic mileage.
 During the winter months it gets cold where we live and the water sometimes freezes in the container.
 If it stays frozen for any period of time, our mileage drops.

 Last summer I did some race walking races and kept track of the mileage on the trips.
 On one trip I had to go over 8 mountain passes, four going and four returning.
 35 mpg was the average for the trip.

-One said he hadn’t received the download.
+Since 1967, I have installed MM1 systems or sold thousands of downloads for the systems.
+Of the three customers who asked for their money back: One said he hadn’t received the download.
 I never got an undeliverable message but refunded his money.
 Another said it was too complicated.
 Not two weeks prior I had an 80 old woman email me telling me she had installed it by herself and it was working great.
 I refunded his money.
-The last one ordered the PDFs and sent an email the next morning saying it hadn’t increased his MPG or HP.
-The instructions state that it can take 1000 miles or more to clean the carbon and begin seeing results.
+The last one ordered the PDF and sent an email the next morning saying it hadn’t increased his MPG or HP.
+The instructions state that it will take 1000 miles or more to clean the carbon and begin seeing results.
 I refunded his money.

 The Wikipedia information is about water injection which needs pumps, computers and other expensive equipment to work.
 MM1 is an induction system and requires none of that equipment.

 MM1 works with carburetors, manual timing, fuel injection, OBD2 computer systems and OBD1 if the installer understands that system’s short comings.